Dethick, Lea and Holloway: Dethick

+An 1891 source describes the parish of Dethick as follows: "The church of St. John the Baptist is a small edifice of stone, dating from 1220, and consists of chancel, nave and a lofty western tower, dated 1535, containing one small bell: there are three memorial windows, and 60 sittings. ...
+The soil is sandy; subsoil, gritstone.
+The chief crops are wheat, barley, oats and about one-half the land is in pasture.
+The acreage is 1,826; rateable value, £4,748; the population in 1881 was 1,036."
+In 1530-32, Anthony Babington (an ancestor of the plotter) raised the original 13th-century roof by means of clerestory windows and added the unusual tower, distinctive of Dethick.

 Accessibility

 Although extremely rural, the parish has remained a popular place to live thanks to its relatively strong accessibility for such a small place.
 The towns of Alfreton, Belper, Matlock and Ripley are all just 15 minutes away.
 Derby, Chesterfield and Junction 28 of the M1 are also nearby, with journey times of around 25 minutes.

 Facilities

 The parish has one pub, a grocery, a butcher, a village hall, a church, a chapel, a Primary school and public toilets.
 The parish is able to receive ADSL Broadband, and since the digital switchover of the Bolehill transmitter in 2011, Freeview television.
 There is a once-hourly bus route (the 140/141/142) that stops in Lea Bridge, Holloway and Leashaw, connecting the Parish with Matlock, Belper, Ripley and Alfreton.

 Tourist attractions

 The parish includes two main tourist attractions.

 Lea Gardens (also known as Lea Rhododendron Gardens for its extensive collection of this plant) is an open-air landscaped garden, open to the public during the summer months.
 At its entrance is a small café with indoor and outdoor seating, and a plant shop selling a wide variety of species (only open in summer).